 7. AdventureQuest 3D

-Apart from this, you can multiclass your characters, chat and engage other social events online.
+Apart from this, you can multiclass your characters, chat and engage with other social events online.
 The game is free on the Google Play Store.

 8. Celtic Heroes